Leibniz-Keks

 The Leibniz-Keks or Choco Leibniz is a German brand of biscuit or cookie produced by the Bahlsen food company since 1891.
 It was created by the firm as a rival to a similar French biscuit, the Petit-Beurre.

 Name

 The brand name Leibniz comes from the philosopher and mathematician Gottfried Wilhelm Leibniz (1646–1716).
 The only connection between the man and the biscuit is that Leibniz was one of the more famous residents of Hanover, where the Bahlsen company is based.
-At the time when the biscuit was first made there was a fashion of naming food products after historical celebrities (compare Mozartkugel).
+At the time when the biscuit was first made there was a fashion of naming food products after historical celebrities (such as Mozartkugeln).

 The Leibniz-Keks is a plain butter biscuit, or Butterkeks as it is known in German, inspired by the French Petit-Beurre created in 1886 by Lefèvre-Utile.
 The word Keks in Leibniz-Keks was originally a corruption of the English word "cakes" by Bahlsen (who had originally called his product "cakes" but found out that this was mispronounced by the German public).
-Due to the popularity of the Leibniz-Keks, Keks has since become the generic German word for a crunchy, sweet biscuit.
+Due to the popularity of the Leibniz-Keks, Keks has since become the generic German word for biscuit or cookies.